bakito/adguardhome-sync/README.md

 - DNS Config
 - DHCP Config

+By default, all features are enabled.
+Single features can be disabled in the config.

 ### Setup of initial instances

 New AdGuardHome replica instances can be automatically installed if enabled via the config autoSetup.
 During automatic